D-Wave Systems: History

 In May 2013, a collaboration between NASA, Google, and the Universities Space Research Association (USRA) launched a Quantum Artificial Intelligence Lab based on the D-Wave Two 512-qubit quantum computer that would be used for research into machine learning, among other fields of study.

 On February 17, 2014, D-Wave was featured on the cover of Time magazine.
 In the accompanying article, Lev Grossman describes D-Wave's approach to quantum computing, the potential of the technology, and the enthusiasm of investors like Jeff Bezos, while acknowledging skepticism from some critics.

 On August 20, 2015, D-Wave announced the general availability of the D-Wave 2X system, a 1000-qubit+ quantum computer.
 This was followed by an announcement on September 28, 2015, that it had been installed at the Quantum Artificial Intelligence Lab at NASA Ames Research Center.

 In January 2017, D-Wave released the D-Wave 2000Q, and an open-source repository containing software tools for quantum annealers.
 It contains Qbsolv, which is open-source software that solves quadratic unconstrained binary optimization problems on both the company's quantum processors and classic hardware architectures.

 In 2018, D-Wave released the Leap quantum cloud service.

 In 2025, D-Wave announced the sale of an Advantage system to Forschungszentrum Jülich, a research center in Germany.
 The system is installed at Jülich Supercomputing Centre (JSC) at Forschungszentrum Jülich.
 Scientists at JSC, working with collaborators from other institutions, published in Nature the results of research conducted on the Advantage system simulating the dynamics of false vacuum decay.
 This work demonstrates that quantum computers can be used to explore complex cosmological phenomena.

 Also in 2025, D-Wave published a paper in the journal Science describing a computational simulation of a magnetic material that was performed on a quantum computer dramatically faster than performing such a simulation on a traditional computer.
 However, some physicists questioned these claims.

+In January 2026, D-Wave acquired Quantum Circuits Inc. Following which, Robert J. Schoelkopf co-founder of Quantum Circuits, was appointed D-Wave's Chief Science Officer.

+On July 27, 2026, CEO Alan Baratz rang the Nasdaq Opening Bell, marking the company’s listing debut on the exchange.